 The Long War, Part 22; a great Hajdú victory in 1599

-Illésházy István, a contemporary historian wrote about the event like this: „they (*the Hajdús) make much harm in the Turks, regularly. (…) they were preparing to get on boats because before that they had taken the castles of Tolna and Erdőd and other ones and they found gunpowder, bullets and all kinds of artillery weapons and then they burned all those castles down. (…) One dawn they ambushed those food-carrier barges, the galleon where the Pasha was, was taken, the Pasha was beheaded (…) They had been hoarding the cattle and food to the shore for two days, part of it was taken away or hid in the ground, then everything else was put on fire and thrown into the Danube. (…), they caused damage to the Turks that went over one million coins and the Turks got so frightened that they had to replace the boats and the supplies that took more than two months for the Turkish Sultan.”
+Illésházy István, a contemporary historian wrote about the event like this: „they (*the Hajdús) make much harm in the Turks, regularly. (…) they were preparing to get on boats because before that they had taken the castles of Tolna and Erdőd and other ones and they found gunpowder, bullets, and all kinds of artillery weapons, and then they burned all those castles down. (…) One dawn they ambushed those food-carrier barges, the galleon where the Pasha was, was taken, and the Pasha was beheaded (…) They had been hoarding the cattle and food to the shore for two days, part of it was taken away or hidden in the ground, then everything else was put on fire and thrown into the Danube. (…), they caused damage to the Turks that went over one million coins and the Turks got so frightened that they had to replace the boats and the supplies that took more than two months for the Turkish Sultan.”

 Illésházy went on like this: „Not much time after this, Pálffy Miklós, the famous Hungarian general of the 15-Year-War, sent three-and-a-half thousand free-lads, infantrymen to burn the bridge of Eszék.
-He was opposed by the combined troops of the Turkish castle-warriors coming from the castles of Pécs and Szigetvár and from other forts, led by the Pasha of Bosnia.
+He was opposed by the combined troops of the Turkish castle warriors coming from the castles of Pécs and Szigetvár and from other forts, led by the Pasha of Bosnia.
 The Hajdús had come to realize this and went out to meet them and took up their positions on two sides of a narrow road, hiding along the road in the forest and in the hamlets, with riflemen.
 When the Turks arrived, they began to shoot them strongly from both sides all along the road and were cutting them down and the Turks turned tail and ran away, leaving behind 500 dead.
 They got many nice flags, prisoners, and horses – then they went to the bridge and put it on fire and they also burned the bridge of Baranya castle.”

-The Ottoman ships were not safe anymore because the Christians captured the castle of Valpó in south-Baranya county and took up strong positions from where they could control the ships of the Danube for a while.
+After the Battle of Tolna, the “free” Hajdús went on to destroy the bridge of Eszék but this mission was not fully completed.
 After this, the free Hajdú soldiers destroyed the castle of Valpó and even set the bridge of Eszék (Osiek) on fire.
 Then, they had a grand-scale battle against the Pasha of Bosnia on the open field. the Pasha had a 10,000-strong army, the fight took place on 7 July at Földvár.
 There were 200 Hajdú and 500 Turks killed in the battle and then, the latter fled.

+The Ottoman ships were not safe anymore because the Christians captured the castle of Valpó in south-Baranya county and took up strong positions from where they could control the ships of the Danube for a while.
 The raids against the logistic lines caused serious losses to the Ottomans.
 As for the coordination of the assaults, there was another unit that had set out in the meanwhile from Esztergom and attacked and sacked Bicske near Buda castle.
 They took other smaller fortified stately homes as well, happily plundering and burning them.
-Other warriors made a short-cut back home through the Vértes and the Gerecse mountains and approached Buda castle to fifteen kilometers.
+Other warriors made a shortcut back home through the Vértes and the Gerecse mountains and approached Buda castle for fifteen kilometers.

-The sloopers of Esztergom didn’t have such a great success at Duna-Földvár at the middle-section of the Danube river.
+The sloopers of Esztergom didn’t have such a great success at Duna-Földvár in the middle section of the Danube river.
 The Turks were raining a very strong grapeshot fire at them from their castle and about 400 Hajdús died in the unfortunate assault.
 Here you can read more about Hajdú soldiers:

 Do not miss the next part of the Long War Series, subscribe here to receive the updates, and became a Patron of spreading Hungarian history: